Espen Sandberg: 2006–present

-In 2006, duo directed the French-produced comedy western Bandidas in Mexico, starring Salma Hayek and Penélope Cruz; it tells the tale of two very different women who become a bank robbing duo in an effort to combat a ruthless enforcer terrorising their town.
+In 2006, the duo directed the French-produced comedy western Bandidas in Mexico, starring Salma Hayek and Penélope Cruz; it tells the tale of two very different women who become a bank robbing duo in an effort to combat a ruthless enforcer terrorising their town.
 In Norway, Rønning and Sandberg are best known for directing the 2008 blockbuster movie Max Manus: Man of War, with Aksel Hennie in the leading role; the story follows Manus (Aksel Hennie) from the Winter War against the Soviet Union, through the outbreak of World War II and the occupation of Norway by Nazi Germany until peacetime in 1945.
 In the same year they won Lions at Cannes for their Hydro Commercials Train Loop.

-In 2012, Sandberg and Rønning was concerned with a new big movie about Thor Heyerdahl and the Kon-Tiki expedition.
+In 2012, Sandberg and Rønning became involved in a movie based on Thor Heyerdahl and the Kon-Tiki expedition.
 The development of this new film was shown in an exhibition at the Kon-Tiki Museum in Oslo.
-The film was released in 2012 with great reviews; Rotten Tomatoes reported that 83% of the critics gave a positive review.
-The site's consensus is: "A well-crafted retelling of an epic true story, Kon-Tiki is a throwback to old-school adventure filmmaking that's exciting and entertaining in spite of its by-the-book plotting" and went on to be nominated for Best Foreign Language Film at the 85th Academy Awards and 70th Golden Globe Awards, and was also nominated for several other high-profile awards such as the Satellite Awards and the Norwegian Amanda Award.
+The film was released in 2012 to great reviews; Rotten Tomatoes reported that 83% of the critics gave a positive review, writing: "A well-crafted retelling of an epic true story, Kon-Tiki is a throwback to old-school adventure filmmaking that's exciting and entertaining in spite of its by-the-book plotting."
+The picture went on to be nominated for Best Foreign Language Film at the 85th Academy Awards and 70th Golden Globe Awards, along with several other high-profile accolades such as the Satellite Awards and the Norwegian Amanda Award.

 Sandberg and Rønning directed the fifth installment of the Pirates of the Caribbean series, Pirates of the Caribbean: Dead Men Tell No Tales (2017).